-It is an offence if your employer deducts your pay or penalizes you for taking time off to vote.
+It is an offence if an employer deducts your pay or penalizes you for taking time off to vote.
 You are entitled to your regular compensation for any hours not worked during this time.

 Employers and employees are encouraged to discuss how staff can exercise their right to vote to ensure that the requirements of the Election Act are met.